Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 They were there as a potential lifeboat, should it be needed.

 Ian nodded.
-His expression hadn’t changed one bit, his face was that grim, locked-down mask he always wore when things got serious...but he *smelled* satisfied.
+His expression hadn’t changed one bit, his face was that grim, locked-down mask he always wore when things got serious... but he *smelled* satisfied.
 "Think they just gave the Hunters a nasty fuckin’ surprise."

 Bruuk tilted his head as he watched the dots moving on the screen.
 He’d never studied space combat, and from what he knew it had changed a whole lot in the last few years.
 To him, it just looked like a cloud of blue dots and a cloud of yellow dots playing touch-tail with each other.
 Though, he knew enough to know the *Fortune’s* sensors were some kind of special to follow the fight from this far away.

 Then again, the *Fortune* weren’t just a freighter nowadays.
 Clan Whitecrest had packed a lotta hidden tech into her hull.
-Morwk had never stopped complaining about it, ‘cuz it meant more work for him...but Bruuk could tell that, secretly, their engineer liked havin’ all those toys to play with.
-Well...some’a them, anyway.
+Morwk had never stopped complaining about it, ‘cuz it meant more work for him... but Bruuk could tell that, secretly, their engineer liked havin’ all those toys to play with.
+Well... some’a them, anyway.
 The swarm of drones belonged to Dora, an’ she was like a real ornery Mother with ‘em.

 One of the big yellow triangles flashed and vanished.
 Ian’s stonewall expression broke into a big, savage grin.
 "Go on, lads.
 Nice one!"